 HIIT AB Workout Tips

-There are two ways that you can approach your HIIT ab workout as a beginner.
+There are two ways that you can approach your ab high intensity interval training workout as a beginner.
 You can rotate your ab days with your upper and lower body workouts, or you can do abs each day alongside another muscle group.
 As your fitness level and stamina begins to increase, you can work toward completing all the groups in one extensive workout session.

 When doing your HIIT ab workout, you’ll need a little bit of equipment.
 A towel, blanket, or mat for the floor is helpful.
 You also will need an exercise ball, some hand weights, and an ab wheel to get the most effective workout.
 Medicine balls in lower weights are also a great addition to your home workout equipment.
 All of these can be found at a relatively inexpensive price at your favorite big box store or on Amazon, allowing you to work out at home without expensive equipment.